CERT/CC

 type flowtype-id type-name [ flowtype-name ]

-As with sensors, it is important to be careful when renaming or renumbering types because the numeric IDs are stored in data files, and the textual names are used as portions of file and pathnames.
+As with sensors, it is important to be careful when renumbering flowtype IDs or renaming types or flowtypes because the numeric IDs are stored in data files, and the textual names are used as portions of file and path names.

 Example: type 0 in